BaochengSu/bazel-bootstrap/site/docs/visibility.md

 As a special case, `package_group` targets themselves do not have a `visibility` attribute; they are always publicly visible.

+Visibility cannot be set to specific non-package_group targets.
+That triggers a "Label does not refer to a package group" or "cycle in dependency graph" error.

 ## Visibility of a rule target